govau/design-system-site/content/components/page-alerts/rationale/icons.md

 2. The component can't rely on colours to indicate meaning.
 3. The component also comes in light and dark themes.

-The solution relys on a few factors:
+The solution relies on a few factors:

 **Icon shape.** The icons selected use different background shapes to convey some meaning and draw inspiration from the shape of Australian traffic signals to convey severity.